Manage

 High employee turnover is a serious problem for many companies in every industry—even after the Great Resignation has been swept under the rug.
 However, employee turnover rates are still as high as they’ve ever been, and “We’re Hiring” signs still dot many business windows.

-So why are employees leaving?
+So why do employees leave their jobs?
 What’s making them quit in such large numbers?
 Even more importantly, why do good employees quit?
 And what can you do to make them stay?

 Top 5 Reasons Employees Quit